 Workloads fluctuate in most jobs, whether you’re a barista dealing with the morning rush or an accountant on a time crunch to meet the tax deadline.
 An interviewer wants to see if you’re equipped to handle a shifting workload.

 Companies want to hire people who are cool under pressure, so your interviewer is asking to see how you handle stress.
-They want to know that if work starts piling up, you won’t melt down or lose your temper.
+They want to know that you won’t melt down or lose your temper if work starts piling up.

-A manager wants to feel like they can trust their reports to balance their own workloads.
-When an interviewer asks how you respond to feeling overwhelmed, they want your reassurance that you’ll be able to use good judgment, shift priorities when necessary and ask for help if you need it.
+Managers want to feel like they can trust their reports to balance their workloads.
+When an interviewer asks how you respond to feeling overwhelmed, they want your reassurance that you’ll be able to use good judgment, shift priorities when necessary, and ask for help if you need it.

 Highlight your decision-making capabilities

 In talking about your response to a heavy workload, show your interviewer that you have strong critical thinking skills by walking them through your thought process.
-Explain how you weigh different priorities and assess your options for how to respond, then choose the best path forward even under pressure.
+Explain how you weigh different priorities, assess your response options, and choose the best path forward, even under pressure.